rawify/Fraction.js/README.md

 new Fraction(deg).add(min, 60).add(sec, 3600).toString() // -> 57.7547(2)
 ```

+Rational approximation of irrational numbers
+===

-Now it's getting messy ;d To approximate a number like *sqrt(5) - 2 as n / d*, you can reformat the equation as follows: *pow(n / d + 2, 2) equals 5*.
-(It's not the best idea to approximate an irrational number as a rational one.)
+Now it's getting messy ;d To approximate a number like *sqrt(5) - 2* with a numerator and denominator, you can reformat the equation as follows: *pow(n / d + 2, 2) = 5*.

-Then the following algorithm will generate the binary representation and the actual result.
+Then the following algorithm will generate the rational number besides the binary representation.

 ```javascript
 var x = "/", s = "";